openedx/edx-toggles/docs/decisions/0003-django-setting-toggles.rst

 Consequences
 ------------

 The main negative consequence is that developers would need to get used to a non-standard interface to working with Django Settings.
 Hopefully, the consistency with other toggle classes, like WaffleFlag and WaffleSwitch, should make this issue relatively trivial.
-Additionally, the decision to implement DjangoSettingToggle assumes the many advantages listed above outweigh this negative.
+Additionally, the decision to implement SettingToggle assumes the many advantages listed above outweigh this negative.

 Implementation Steps:

-* DjangoSettingToggle class needs to be implemented.
+* SettingToggle and SettingDictToggle classes need to be implemented.

-  * Note: To implement a toggle in a dict (e.g. "EXAMPLE_SETTING_DICT['EXAMPLE_TOGGLE']"), do not use `exec(...)`, but parse and recurse through the settings.
-Also, if we only accept single quotes around the key name, it would ensure consistent naming that would be simpler to search for.
+  * The implementation should include tracking instances like WaffleFlag.
+This should be done in SettingToggle and SettingDictToggle should be a subclass.

 * The new class should be added to the `toggle state endpoint`_, including querying all instances (like WaffleFlag).
 * Any existing settings can be refactored to use instances of the new class.

   * Cleaning up `common.py` where appropriate by removing unnecessary defaults should also be done.
+  * We can define these in a `toggles.py` file in the apps.
+We can consider moving (permanent) waffle definitions from `waffle.py` to `toggles.py`.

 .. _toggle state endpoint: https://github.com/edx/edx-platform/blob/master/openedx/core/djangoapps/waffle_utils/views.py#L19